tliron/turandot/examples/hello-world/README.md

 loadbalancing supported on your Kubernetes cluster.
 On Minikube you can just [start a tunnel](https://minikube.sigs.k8s.io/docs/handbook/accessing/#using-minikube-tunnel).

-[Here](scripts/url) is a script to get the URL of the web server.
-To open the page on your default web browser in one command:
+If supported, the "url" output of the service template will work.
+To open from your default web

-    xdg-open $(examples/hello-world/scripts/url)
+browser:

+    xdg-open $(turandot service output hello-world url)